coltonmilbrandt/gwin-protocol/README.md

 ## Running Scripts and Deployment on Goerli Test Net

-### Basic Local Deployment
+### Basic Goerli Test Net Deployment

-This will deploy the Gwin smart contract to your local chain with ganache.
+This will deploy the Gwin smart contract to Goerli.

 1. Compile the contract